bUnit-dev/bUnit/docs/site/docs/providing-input/inject-services-into-components.md

 It is common for components under test to have a dependency on services, injected into them through the `@inject IMyService MyService` syntax in .razor files, or the `[Inject] private IMyService MyService { get; set; }` syntax in .cs files.

-This is supported in bUnit through the `Services` collection available through the test contexts used in both C# and Razor based tests.
+This is supported in bUnit through the `Services` collection available through the test contexts used in both C#- and Razor-based tests.
 The `Services` collection is just a `IServiceCollection`, which means services can be registered in the same manner as done in production code in `Startup.cs` in Blazor Server projects and in `Program.cs` in Blazor Wasm projects.

 In bUnit, you register the services in the `Services` collection _before_ you render a component under test.